KubeRocketCI/docs/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
 Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of EDP which the suggestion is related to.
+* **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of KubeRocketCI which the suggestion is related to.
 * **Explain why this enhancement would be useful**
-* **Which version of EDP are you using?**
+* **Which version of KubeRocketCI are you using?**
 * **What's the name and version of the cluster you're using**?
-* **Which version of EDP is being integrated with?**
+* **Which version of KubeRocketCI is being integrated with?**

 ### Pull Requests

 The process described here has several goals:

-* Maintain EDP quality
+* Maintain KubeRocketCI quality
 * Fix problems that are important to users
-* Engage the community in working toward the best possible EDP
+* Engage the community in working toward the best possible KubeRocketCI

 Please follow these steps to have your contribution considered by the maintainers: